Azure/Unreal-Pixel-Streaming/README.md

 # Monitoring

-Currently automated Azure dashboards aren&#39;t built when deploying the solution; however, outside of regular host metrics like CPU/Memory, some key metrics will be important to monitor in Azure Monitor/Application Insights such as:
+Currently automated Azure dashboards aren&#39;t built when deploying the solution; however, outside of regular host metrics like CPU/Memory, some key metrics will be important to monitor in Azure Monitor Application Insights such as:

 - `SSPlayerConnected` – The most key metric to know when a user connected (use Count)
 - `SSPlayerDisconnected` – When a user disconnects from the Signaling Server (use Count)